pex-tool/pex/docs/scie.md

 executes the entry point you configured for your PEX.
-You can, of course, run the scie using `PEX_INTERPRETER`, `PEX_MODULE` and `PEX_SCRIPT` to modify the entry point just like you can with a normal PEX, but sometimes it can be convenient to seal in a small set of commands you wish to use for more convenient access.
+You can, of course, run the scie using `PEX_INTERPRETER`, `PEX_MODULE` and `PEX_SCRIPT` to modify the entry point just like you can with a normal PEX, but sometimes it can be convenient to seal in a small set of commands you wish to use for easier access.
 You do this by adding `--scie-busybox` to your `pex` command line with a list of entry points you wish to expose.
 These entry points can be arbitrary modules or functions within a module.
 They can also be console scripts from distributions in the PEX.
 The BusyBox entry point specifications accepted are detailed below:

 | Form                     | Example                 | Effect                                                                                                                            |
 |--------------------------|-------------------------|-----------------------------------------------------------------------------------------------------------------------------------|